Buying a home is exciting, especially your first one, and there are multiple important steps to be accomplished along the way.

 The escrow officer will provide your agent with the escrow number which identifies the specific file for tracking purposes (your lender will need this as well).
 The escrow officer will also provide wiring instructions – the bank, bank account #, the escrow #, address – so you can wire your deposit (a.k.a. deposit, or earnest money or EMD) within the time frame specified in the contract (normally 3 business days after acceptance).

 Opening escrow generally happens soon after the contract is signed (except on weekends).
-Keep in mind you are obligated to the start of the contract countdown (i.e., the day AFTER acceptance) even if escrow is not opened due to the weekend or a holiday.
+Keep in mind you are obligated to the start of the contract countdown (i.e., the day AFTER acceptance) and all dates, even if escrow is not opened due to the weekend or a holiday.

 If I can help you think through your home buying requirements, and your wish list, in light of your budget and other factors, and answer any questions about the home buying process and local market conditions, please give me a call at (760) 840-1360.
 Then we’ll get started on finding you the right home that meets your needs, lifestyle and budget!